choilab/BTN707-CompGen/1-CAS9-offfinder/geneious-prime-result.md

 ### Result in csv
 ![image](https://user-images.githubusercontent.com/79410957/145028755-c8d811c7-4f57-4447-b307-ec54827f49e7.png)

-- Homo sapiens mitochondrion is not in RGEN tool.
+- *Homo sapiens* mitochondrion is not in RGEN tool.
-- Homo sapiens mitochondrion doesn't have any off target in geneious prime tool.
+- *Homo sapiens* mitochondrion doesn't have any off target in geneious prime tool.
-- So we reject Homo sapiens mitochondrion as sample.
+- So we reject *Homo sapiens* mitochondrion as sample.

+- Find *Homo sapiens* mitochondrion in RGEN tool.
+- We don't focus on off target anymore.